top of page

 As far as I have seen, Abner Tapp and Frances Cate Tapp (my 5th great grandparents) were the first to name their daughter Elethia and call her Leethy.
 (Elethia #1) Leethy Tapp married William Horn in Orange County, NC and their daughter, Catherine Horn, married Thomas McGowan Hastings.
 Catherine and McGowan, my 3rd great grandparents, had my great great grandmother, Elethia Hastings Hicks, also called Leethy.
 (Elethia #2)

 Abner’s daughter, Elizabeth, married William Workman in Orange County, NC.
 Their first born daughter was named Elethia.
-(Elethia #3) Abner’s son, Richard Tapp, married Rebecca Hopson and their youngest daughter was named “Elethia.”
+(Elethia #3) Abner’s son, Richard Tapp, married Rebecca Hopson and they named a daughter “Elethia Ann.”
 (Elethia #4) She married John Umstead Hart in Orange County, NC. and named their daughter Mary Eletha Hart.
 (Elethia #5) Mary Eletha died when she was just six years old.

 Finally, there’s Elethia Horn.
 (Elethia #6) She makes the circle, I guess, back to Elethia Tapp, Abner and Frances’s daughter.
 Elethia Horn was the daughter of Mary Settle and Vincent Horn, brother of Catherine Horn (mother of Elethia #2.)